evq/qubes-nixos-template/README.md

 qvm-run nixos xterm
 ```

-at this point you can customize the template and use it like any other NixOS install.
-As a starting point
+at this point you can customize the template and use it like any other NixOS install. the example config
-I recommend using ./examples/flake.nix and ./examples/configuration.nix to ensure the qubes packages
-and configuration remain installed.
+has been copied to `/etc/nixos`.

 ## notes